Ever had trouble finding Japanese recipes that were easy to make?

-If you add meat to this dish, it becomes a different udon soup, not quite kitsune, especially if you skip the tofu.
+If you add meat to this dish, it becomes a different udon soup.
+It’s not quite kitsune, especially if you skip the tofu.

 You can make beef udon by adding thin strips of boiled beef.
 Chicken udon is made with thin boiled chicken strips.
-These recipes are full of protein, and I would argue they’re more flavorful.
+These recipes are full of protein, and I’d argue they’re more flavorful.

 You can add your favorite toppings, but keep in mind that you’re changing the recipe.

 Toppings to use that pair well with the aburaage and noodle flavors include:

 Kitsune noodle soup translates to “fox noodles,” and this name is a result of an old folktale.

 According to this tale, the fox loves to eat deep-fried tofu.
 So it’s only natural that the fox also loves this noodle dish because the main topping is fried tofu!